 Alibaba

-Qwen Image Edit is the cheapest and fastest image editor on Martini — just 4 credits per image with near-instant results.
+Qwen Image Edit is the lightest and fastest image editor on Martini — near-instant results per image.
 It excels at object-level edits: adding, removing, replacing, or recoloring specific elements with clean, natural blending.
 Where GPT Image 1 understands abstract concepts ("make it more professional"), Qwen works best with concrete, literal instructions ("replace the red car with a blue bicycle").
-This specificity paired with low cost makes it the go-to choice for batch editing workflows where you need to process 10-50 images quickly.
+This specificity paired with quick render time makes it the go-to choice for batch editing workflows where you need to process 10-50 images quickly.

 Add an Image node with your source photo.
 Connect it to another Image node with Qwen Image Edit selected.
 The model has zero configurable parameters — no quality settings, no style controls.
 The edit quality depends entirely on your prompt clarity and the source image quality.
-At 4 credits per image, Qwen is 2.5x cheaper than GPT Image 1 (10 credits) and 1.5x cheaper than FLUX Kontext Pro (6 credits).
+Qwen is the lightweight tier, well below GPT Image 1 and FLUX Kontext Pro on render time.

 Qwen performs best with clear, concrete commands.
 State exactly what changes and what stays.
 Good: "Replace the red car in the center with a blue bicycle.
 Keep the road, buildings, and sky unchanged."
 Bad: "Make the scene more eco-friendly" (too abstract — use GPT Image 1 for this).
 The formula is: [action] + [target object] + [new state] + [preservation list].
 One edit per prompt produces the most reliable results.

 Qwen's real advantage is scale.
-At 4 credits and near-instant generation, you can process an entire product catalog in one session: "Remove background clutter from this product photo," repeated across 50 images, costs just 200 credits.
+With near-instant generation, you can process an entire product catalog in one session: "Remove background clutter from this product photo," repeated across 50 images, finishes as a quick parallel batch.
 Place multiple Qwen Edit nodes on the canvas, each with the same edit instruction but different source images, and generate in parallel.
-For this batch use case, Qwen's speed and cost advantage over GPT Image 1 (which would cost 500 credits for the same 50 images) is decisive.
+For this batch use case, Qwen's speed advantage over GPT Image 1 is decisive.

-If Qwen Image Edit struggles with a particular edit (complex multi-object changes, text editing, or subtle style transformations), try Qwen Image Edit Plus (12 credits per image).
+If Qwen Image Edit struggles with a particular edit (complex multi-object changes, text editing, or subtle style transformations), try Qwen Image Edit Plus.
 Plus accepts up to 8 reference images and produces higher-fidelity results for complex transformations.
-The cost is 3x higher, but it bridges the gap between Qwen's simplicity and GPT Image 1's intelligence — better for multi-element edits while still being cheaper than GPT.
+It runs heavier than the base model, but it bridges the gap between Qwen's simplicity and GPT Image 1's intelligence — better for multi-element edits while staying lighter than GPT.

 Object removal — the "fill in the background naturally" instruction is critical.
 Without it, some models leave a blank or blurred patch.
 Qwen's in-painting produces seamless fills that match the surrounding texture and lighting.